rexxars/sse-broadcast-benchmark/python-twisted/README.md

 $ sudo apt-get install pyton-twisted
 ```

-Additionally, you need to `bottle` and `crotchet` installed.
+Additionally, you need to `bottle` and `crochet` installed.
 The easiest way is by using pip:

 ```bash
 $ sudo pip install bottle crochet